• Skip to primary navigation

 Electronic Fetal Monitoring and Failure to Monitor

-According to the American College of Obstetricians and Gynecologists, “fetal heart rate monitoring is the process of checking the condition of your fetus during labor and delivery by monitoring your fetus’s heart rate with special equipment.”[1]
+“Fetal heart rate monitoring is the process of checking the condition of your fetus during labor and delivery by monitoring your fetus’s heart rate with special equipment.”[1]

 For example, if a baby’s heart rate drops, that could indicate that the infant doesn’t have enough oxygen.
 If the baby is being adequately monitored, medical professionals will typically take measures to correct the issue immediately.

-Failure to Monitor During Postpartum Delivery
+Failure to Monitor After Delivery

 Monitoring after delivery is just as important as monitoring before childbirth.
 Many tasks go into postpartum care to ensure good health for both mother and baby.
-Common postpartum duties include:

 • Keeping a close watch on the infant for signs of jaundice, abnormal movements, or breathing issues